/template/e1e594b8931a41c5b171cf004ced597d

 9035%

-Safety refusal collapse from English to Igala — frontier-model alignment does not transfer to low-resource African languages.
+Safety refusal collapse from ~90% in English to 35–55% in Yoruba, Hausa, Igbo, and Igala (worst case shown) — frontier-model alignment does not transfer to low-resource African languages.

 64 × A100